How to get press coverage for your business or brand (without being annoying) in 2024

 👉 Read more on our thoughts about why press release distribution services aren't worth your time and money.

 Cision's Connectively service is a fantastic tool for marketers, PR, brands and journalists.
-So great, in fact, that we wrote a whole guide on it.
-But for those who don't want to click on another article: Connectively is essentially a service that sends out daily email digests with requests from journalists to industry professionals on a variety of topics related to the pieces they're working on.
+Connectively is a service that sends out daily email digests with requests from journalists to industry professionals on a variety of topics related to the pieces they're working on.

-We're big fans of Connectively at Prezly, and we've even used it a number of times in our Academy articles, including this one where we surveyed over 200 communications professionals about the biggest media pitch mistakes.
+We're big fans of Connectively at Prezly, and we've even used it a number of times in our Academy articles, including this one where we surveyed over 200 communications professionals about the biggest media pitch mistakes in their PR outreach.
 Because of the wide range of topics covered by journalists, HARO is a great option for many different industries: business, finance, travel, family, medical, and so much more.

 Pros: